sims-lab/CapCruncher/docs/faq_pipeline.rst

     NameError: name 'drmaa' is not defined

 This error occurrs because you are not connected to the cluster.
-See :ref:`Pre-Installation recommendations`  for how to add DRMAA_LIBRARY_PATH to your bashrc.
+See :ref:`Recommendations prior to installation`  for how to add DRMAA_LIBRARY_PATH to your bashrc.
 Alternatively, if you do not want to use a cluster you can run the pipeline in :ref:`local mode <Step 4 - Running the pipeline>`.

 KeyError: 'missing parameter accessed'